Does Kratom Interact With Hydrochlorothiazide?

 The interaction of kratom with hydrochlorothiazide can occur in the following way:

-There is an antagonistic interaction between kratom and hydrochlorothiazide.
-Long-term use and high doses of kratom can cause high blood pressure, while low doses of kratom can lower blood pressure.
+On the one hand, long-term use and high doses of kratom can cause high blood pressure, while low doses of kratom can lower blood pressure.

 No. It is not safe to take kratom with hydrochlorothiazide.